apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/ImplementATracer.md

 }
 ```

-> In case your library makes use of the `NIOHTTP1.HTTPHeaders` type we already have an `HTTPHeadersInjector` &
+> In case your library makes use of the `NIOHTTP1.HTTPHeaders` type we already have an `HTTPHeadersInjector` and
 `HTTPHeadersExtractor` available as part of the `NIOInstrumentation` library.

 For your library/framework to be able to carry `FIXME!!!` across asynchronous boundaries, it's crucial that you carry the context throughout your entire call chain in order to avoid dropping metadata.